brson/brson.github.com/writing.md

   attention to detail in the deck, particularly the animated ["balloon borrowing" demonstration][bb].

+* [An annotation of the Rust standard library][std].
+This was a small project to illustrate some of the neat little mysteries and hacks employed by the standard library.
+I like it mostly because it uses the GitHub pull request review as the medium.

 * [The "North Star" RFC][ns].
 I mostly stay away from the RFC process because the open debate is unpleasant to me, but this is one of the better I've written.
 It lays out a process for establishing the Rust